 This paper introduces a new module of the global MESSAGEix-GLOBIOM framework (Riahi et al., 2021; Krey et al., 2016).
-The Nexusnexus module attempts to fill the gap in integrated assessments by improving the representation of biophysical climate impacts across the Energy, Water Land (EWL) sectors and enhancing the water sector representation.
-WeUsing this module, we develop scenarios that can effectively capture climate impacts across multiple sectors using this module.
+The Nexus module attempts to fill the gap in integrated assessments by improving the representation of biophysical climate impacts across the EWL sectors and enhancing the water sector representation.
+We develop scenarios that can effectively capture climate impacts across multiple sectors using this module.
 Then, these scenarios are combined with SDG targets in EWL sectors to capture the synergies and trade-offs of climate impacts and sustainable development pathways.

-The manuscript is structured as follows: Section 2 comprehensively explains the modelmodule's structure, improvements, and modular procedures, with detail on specific components of the modelmodule, such as the water sector, biophysical climate impacts, Sustainable Development Goals, and flexibility at different scales (with Zambia as an example), described in section 3.
-Section 4 presents the results of as the modelmodule's ability to answer different research questions, and Section 5 concludes with a summary of the study's significant findings and contributions.
+The manuscript is structured as follows: Section 2 comprehensively explains the module's structure, improvements, and modular procedures, with detail on specific components of the module, such as the water sector, biophysical climate impacts, Sustainable Development Goals, and flexibility at different scales (with Zambia as an example), described in section 3.
+Section 4 presents the results of the module's ability to answer different research questions, and Section 5 concludes with a summary of the study's significant findings and contributions.